saiyasaswi-685/movie-recommender/README.md

 The system consists of four containerized microservices communicating over a private Docker network:

 1. **Recommendation Service (Port 8080)**
-   The core orchestrator that aggregates user preferences and content metadata.
+   The central orchestrator that aggregates user preferences and content metadata.

 2. **User Profile Service (Port 8081)**
    A mock service that provides user preferences.